DavidNgugi/rhino-ski/README.md

 6. Added Music to game
 7. Added Highscore tracking and saving to LocalStorage
 8. Added Pause, Resume, Restart, Quit and Game Over functionality
+9. Added Jump Tricks
-9. Tests
+10. Tests

 ## FEATURES NOT ADDED/ COMPLETED

 1. The chasing by the Rhino
-2. Jump tricks

 ## BUGS FOUND